-Family plans its dream log home via the Internet
+A family plans their dream log home via the Internet.

 With log homes frequently being built as getaway spots many miles away from primary residences, a long-distance construction process can be not only a logistical nightmare but also an increasingly expensive endeavor.

 That’s what led Michael Gomez and Rosie Cuellar-Gomez to turn on their computer and rely on the Internet for crucial decisions and even casual browsing in building their Pecos, New Mexico, log home.
 “The combination of the magazine and the Internet made this building experience an interesting one,” says Michael, whose work requires him to spend much of his time back at the family’s primary house in Texas.
 “As we are nearly 900 miles away in San Antonio, we were not able to make as many trips to see the building progress as we would have liked.”

 Enter Rosie and her computer.
 “My wife relied on Log Home Living and our Internet access to get this project to completion,” Michael says.
 “She went from a novice Internet user when we started to an informed and experienced one.”